taliesinb/WLSublime/README.md

 ## Instructions

 In the unlikely event that you haven't already, start by installing Package Control.
 Then use it to install Colorsublime, which we'll use later to switch to Brainon, the custom theme that goes with the syntax definition.
+You should also install ExpandRegion to make sure click-to-expand will work.
+To do that use CMD+Shift+P (or your OS equivalent), type Install Package, hit enter, and then enter ExpandRegion and hit enter.
+Then do the same for Colorsublime.

+Next we must install the custom packages in this repo.
 No idea how you're *supposed* to share Sublime text packages, and I don't have time to find out, but colleagues want to use this, so here's how to do it on OS X assuming this repo is at "~/git/WLSublime", haven't actually tested this from-scratch though.
 If you already have a "Colorsublime - Themes" subfolder, then soft link in the "Brainon" subfolder of this repo into "Colorsublime - Themes".

 ```
 cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/